After the accident/injury, what next?

 Gluckstein’s commitment to our catastrophic injury clients.

-When Gluckstein Personal Injury Lawyers litigate or negotiate catastrophic injury claims with insurance providers we are interested in more than just how much compensation we can help you receive.
+When Gluckstein Lawyers litigate or negotiate catastrophic injury claims with insurance providers we are interested in more than just how much compensation we can help you receive.
 We want to ensure that the compensation you receive will work best for you and your loved ones as you begin a new chapter and work towards achieving the best quality of life possible.

 This commitment not only means building cases for catastrophic injury designations when possible, but helping you plan for life after the lawsuit.
 In our experience, when a significant negotiated settlement or court-ordered award for damages is provided for a catastrophic injury, deciding how to manage it requires well-informed thought and careful consideration.